fbgallet/roam-extension-live-ai-assistant/README.md

 ### Images generation

 You can generate images directly embedded in Roam using a prompt (written in a block, or a block selection, optionally including a context) with the `Image generation` command.
 This feature requires an OpenAI API key (and your organization's authentication (identity verification)) or Google API key.
-Google Gemini 'Nano banana pro' is currently the most suitable model for edition and text insertion in images and is set as default image generation model in settings.
+Google Gemini 3 'Nano banana Pro' is currently the most suitable model for edition and text insertion in images and is set as default image generation model in settings.

 See [best practices for Google Gemini image models 'nano banana' here](https://ai.google.dev/gemini-api/docs/image-generation#best-practices) (don't care about the code on this page, all is handled by Live AI)

-In the built-in prompts menu, choose among three levels of **image quality** (except for gemini-2.5-flash-image): low, medium or high (1K, 2K or 4K for Nano banana pro).
-The low level is usually enough, the image generates faster (about fifteen seconds for a simple prompt) and costs much less (around 15 times cheaper than high quality, see the [pricing doc](https://ai.google.dev/gemini-api/docs/image-generation#best-practices) for details).
+In the built-in prompts menu, choose among three levels of **image quality** (except for gemini-2.5-flash-image, always 1K): low, medium or high (equivalent to 1K, 2K or 4K for Nano banana pro).
+The low level is usually enough, the image generates faster (about fifteen seconds for a simple prompt) and costs much less (see the [pricing doc](https://ai.google.dev/gemini-api/docs/image-generation#best-practices) for details).

 In you prompt, you can provide:

 - **Image format**: if you want a square (1024x1024), portrait (1024\*1536), or landscape format (1536x1024), or a transparent background (or the model will choose by itself).
-For Google models, you can specify ratio directly in your prompt (e.g.: 1:1, 4:3, 16:9, etc.)
+For Google models, you can specify ratio directly in your prompt (e.g.: 1:1, 2:3, 4:3, 16:9, etc.)
 - **Image in prompt**: the image generation can rely on existing images (as inspiration or source to edit).
 Simply insert one or multiple images in your prompt (by selecting the corresponding blocks or putting them in the choosen context).
 Be aware that each input image will add input tokens cost.
 - **Image edition**: Gemini Nano banana models allow direct image edition without any mask: just insert the image to edit in your prompt or context and ask for modifications. **Multi-turn image editing** is supported: in the Chat panel, you can refine images through multiple conversational edits (once an image has been generated in the chat, all following message can only be used for image edition and no other purpose); in Roam blocks, create a child block under an existing image and use the `Image generation` command to iteratively edit the image.
 The chat maintains context across edits and model attribution is automatically added below each generated image.
 Google Imagen-4 models doesn't support edit.
 For OpenAPI models you can target the image edition to a specific part of an image by attaching a copy of the initial image with a transparent area (alpha channel) to indicate where the requested change should be made without altering the rest.
 The image used as a mask will only be recognized as such if you add the keyword `mask` in the markdown link to the image, e.g.: `![mask](url)`

 ### Use PDF files as input

-OpenAI and Anthropic models supporting images as input support also `.pdf` files in your prompt or in the context.
+OpenAI, Anthropic and Google models supporting images as input support also `.pdf` files in your prompt or in the context.
 You can insert them both as simple web url or as `{{[[pdf]]: ...}}` component specific to Roam (including the firebase url where your pdf is stored).

+In Chat panel, you can insert a pdf in the prompt or in the context and chat with its content!
+If your pdf is in the context, you have to explicitly mention "pdf" keyword in your first prompt to allow the agent to extract .pdf from the context.

 You have to know that for each page, text and an image of the page will be sent as input to the LLM: the total tokens count will be greater than for simple text input, even if there is no image in your .pdf.

+### Web search (or web as context)

+⚠️ Currently Web Search can be achieved with OpenAI dedicated models, or all Anthropic, Google or Grok models.

+The knowledge base used for the LLM responses can be the web itself if you use `Web search` command (or OpenAI `gpt-5-search-api`, `gpt-4o-search` or `gpt-4o-mini-search` models with basic prompt completion command) .
+It's useful if you're looking for information that requires recent data or practical questions, for example, organizing a trip.

+The models don't just summarize different relevant content found on the internet.
+You can use a rich prompt that requests all types of advanced and structured content processing that the LLM will gather.

+You can set the default model to use for Web search either in extension settings or by right-clicking on the choosen model in the submenu of `Web search` command.

+> [!WARNING]
+> ⚠️ To collect its data and prepare its response, the model will browse several sites: the input tokens used will be much higher than your prompt, leading to additional costs.
+Additionally, providers charge a fee per 1,000 queries: $10 for Anthropic, and between $25 and $50 for OpenAI, depending on the context size and model.

+Anthropic models can even fetch specific web page if you insert the url in your prompt (if allowed by the web domain).

 ## 3. Going further to get better answers